austinhuang0131/discordtel/docs/VIP-Number.md

 * Must be purchased in increments of whole months.
 * PayPal fees, if applicable, are deducted from the donation.
-* Other payment methods (Robux, gift cards, etc.) other than card/PayPal are available on a case-by-case basis.
+* Other payment methods (Robux, gift cards, etc.) other than card/PayPal are accepted on a case-by-case basis.
 Please `>call *611`.

 ## Benefits